luziferx360/Triggernometry/README.md

 Counter = 1
 Debuff = Beta

-Aiz Yaiba suffers the effect of Final Decree Nisi α.
-You suffer the effect of Final Decree Nisi β.
+Aiz Yaiba suffers the effect of Final Decree Nisi α. \n You suffer the effect of Final Decree Nisi β. \n
-Akemi Komatsu suffers the effect of Final Decree Nisi γ.
-Ostromir Liorasch suffers the effect of Final Decree Nisi δ.
+Akemi Komatsu suffers the effect of Final Decree Nisi γ. \n Ostromir Liorasch suffers the effect of Final Decree Nisi δ. \n

 ##### Debuff Passing 1
 Counter = 1